Skip to content

 loc_map dict[str : tuple[DataFrame, DataFrame]

-A dictionary that maps location field names to localized per-sqft values.
+A dictionary that maps location field names to localized per-area values.
 The dictionary itself is keyed by the names of the location fields themselves (e.g. "neighborhood", "market_region", "census_tract", etc.) or whatever the user specifies.

 Each entry is a tuple containing two DataFrames: